Safety Tips for Home & Work

 There are many electrical dangers in everyday homes that put ourselves, and our loved ones at risk.
 Undertaking electrical work on your own, or hiring the wrong person for the job can result in major property damage, or even loss of life.

-The 13th and most recent edition of the Ontario Electrical Safety Report is now available.
+The most recent edition of the Ontario Electrical Safety Report is now available.
 The report serves as a tool that the Electrical Safety Authority and others interested in electrical safety can use to develop a deeper understanding of the nature of electrical incidents, where they occur, and to whom.
 Continued efforts in researching the underlying causes and risk factors are essential for improving public electrical safety.

 Most electrical accidents can be prevented by following the safety tips below.